Rubelium/leburc-website/README.md

 - If components or code is shareable then move it to the `\common` folder.
   - Example: `src\common\CommonExample.tsx`

-### JavaScript Testing
+### JavaScript/TypeScript Testing

 - All testable components should contain a `\tests` directory with unit tests and snapshots.
-- Snapshots should always be examined in the PR process for introduced errors or new functionality.
+- Snapshots should be examined in the PR process for introduced errors.
   - Example: `src\feature\featureName\tests\FeatureName.test.tsx`
   - Example: `src\feature\featureName\tests\__snapshots__\FeatureName.test.tsx.snap`

-## Visual Studio Code
+## Visual Studio Code Settings

 ### `settings.json`